The Performance of Digital Signage across Different Industries

 - Staff can communicate with guests coming to a lobby with an engaging display that offers navigational guidance.
 Visitors can quickly find who they want without feeling lost.
 If you can’t place a receptionist at all of your business locations, this can fix a serious guest problem.

 - In a manufacturing environment, you can keep production employees on top of progress by publishing Key Performance Indicators in real time, displaying real-time safety events etc.

 Communications that are slow to reach the right target can damage quality.
-This problem can be addressed with an effective digital signage solution.
-Production employees need to know the status of an important machine that’s being repaired.
+However, this problem can be addressed with an effective digital signage solution.
+Production employees need to know the status of an important machine that’s under repair.
 Administrative staff at a hospital need to be able to track the availability of rooms.
 Patients in an ER need to be aware of wait times.
-The performance of digital signage in these scenarios has proven that the technology is integral to smooth, timely, and efficient operations.
+Therefore, the performance of digital signage in these scenarios has proven that the technology is integral to smooth, timely, and efficient operations.

 Saving Half a Billion